hesharon/BackStory/README.md

 * Implement the home page
   * Create APIs
     * GET /collections (gets a list of collections the user owns/has permissions to)
-    * GET /friends (gets the friends list to be displayed on the home page)
-    * (STRETCH GOAL) GET /feed (gets a list of pictures and their text, and the details of the associated owner of each picture, including profile picture and name of the owner)
   * Design the nav bar that will be persistent throughout every page as long as the user is signed in
   * Implement the responsive frontend page according to the prototype designs (If APIs are not finished, use dummy values)
 * Implement the profile page
 * Implement “Uploading a photo”

 ### Standard Requirements
+* Create APIs
+  * GET /friends (gets the friends list to be displayed on the home page)
 * Create collections
 * Allow photos to be uploaded to collections
 * When a photo is clicked the photo will flip over revealing text behind it
-* Once you write the caption, it can’t be changed.
-The idea is to emulate the permanence of pen on paper.
+* Edit caption

 ### Stretch Requirements
 * Incorporate a social element that allows users to see photos from their friends